 Escape to Témiscamingue

 After all of that food, of course we needed to get out and move a bit.
 I brought them to La Grande Chute hiking trail.
-This hidden gem, which seduced the likes of Lana Turner and John Wayne in years gone by, will be part of the new parc national d’Opémican, due to open in 2017.
-On the way back, we stopped at the wetlands of the marais Laperrière.
-I wanted to show them the turtles, birds and other wildlife.
-Next year, we’ll have to visit the Récré-eau des Quinze.
+This hidden gem, which seduced Lana Turner and John Wayne in years gone by, will be part of the new parc national d’Opémican, due to open partially in 2018.
+Next time, we’ll have to visit the Récré-eau des Quinze.

 We’ve promised ourselves a visit to the wasp interpretation centre, the Centre d’interprétation de la guêpe, a truly intriguing place.
 We’ll also have to give the Chibekana climbing wall a try, visit the Verrerie de la montagne glassworks, do the Ligne du Mocassin by bike, play Indiana Jones at the Fossilarium, and tour Ville-Marie by bike taxi with Vélo-Taxi.
 We have also made a pact to discover at least one of the 60 outfitters in the region to tease out a few trout, walleye and northern pike.
 That’s the thing about Témiscamingue.
 You come back, but you never feel like you’ve seen it all…